Love Dive (song)

-“Love Dive” experienced huge commercial success in South Korea, topping the Gaon Digital Chart for four weeks and ranking as the best-performing single of the year.
-It received many accolades including the MAMA Award for Song of the Year, Melon Music Award for Song of the Year, and Song of the Year at the Golden Disc Awards.
+“Love Dive” received generally positive reviews from several publications, which named it one of the best K-pop songs in 2022, as well as complimenting the song's overall production and the group's vocals.
+Commercially, it experienced huge commercial success in South Korea, where it topped the Gaon Digital Chart for four weeks and became the best-performing single of the year.
+It reached the top ten in Japan, Malaysia, Singapore, Taiwan, and Vietnam, as well as on the Billboard Global Excl.
+US chart.
+The song has been certified platinum for streaming in South Korea, and went on to receive many accolades including Song of the Year at the MAMA Awards, Melon Music Awards, Asia Artist Awards, and Golden Disc Awards.

 Background and release

 On March 15, 2022, Starship Entertainment announced Ive would be releasing their second single album titled Love Dive on April 5.
 Three days later, the track listing for the single album was released, with "Love Dive" confirmed as the lead single.
 On March 21, a promotional video titled "Dear Cupid" was released.
 On April 4, the music video teaser for "Love Dive" was released.
 The highlight medley video was also released on the same day.
 On April 5, the song was released as the lead single of Love Dive, alongside the music video.
 The following year, a Japanese version of "Love Dive" was released on January 16, 2023.